Trolls (franchise): Trolls: TrollsTopia

 On January 17, 2020, DreamWorks announced a new Trolls TV series, titled Trolls: TrollsTopia, to be distributed exclusively on both Hulu and Peacock.
 The series was originally scheduled to be released in late 2020.

 Due to the effects of COVID-19 on Peacock's original release schedule, many of the planned originals, including this series, have been delayed.
 Hulu had not announced any delays and would release the series on schedule.
 The release date for the series on Hulu was confirmed to be November 19, 2020.
 The series was released on Hulu and Peacock on November 19, 2020.
 Following the events of Trolls World Tour, the show focuses on Poppy building TrollsTopia, a community where all the Trolls tribes can live together.
 It features the cast of the previous series reprising their roles, with Kenan Thompson, Ron Funches, and Walt Dohrn reprising their roles of Tiny Diamond, Cooper, and Cloud Guy from the films, respectively.

 A first season was released on November 19, 2020.
 A second season was released on March 18, 2021.
 A third season was released on June 10, 2021.
 A fourth season was released on September 2, 2021.
 A fifth season was released on December 9, 2021.
 A sixth season was released on February 17, 2022.
 A seventh and final season was released on August 11, 2022.

 Video games

 Prior to the release of Trolls Band Together, a video game titled Trolls: Remix Rescue was released on October 27, 2023, by DreamWorks Animation and GameMill Entertainment on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, Nintendo Switch, and PC.
 In this game, which takes place after the events of Trolls World Tour, Poppy, Branch, and their friends must embark on a quest to save the Troll Kingdom from Chaz the Smooth Jazz Troll when he tries to take over the place by hypnotizing the residents with his saxophone.

 Web series

-Trolls: Fun Fair Surprise is a mini series revolving around the Trolls - Poppy, Branch, Viva and Tiny Diamond - performing their own versions of different songs in music video format at an amusement park.
-Aside from music videos, this series also has episodes that involve the four characters interacting with each other.
+Trolls: Fun Fair Surprise is a mini series revolving around Poppy, Branch, Viva and Tiny Diamond as they perform their own versions of different songs in music video format at a boardwalk carnival.
+Aside from music videos, this series also has episodes that involve the four characters’ experiences at the carnival.